rmordona/myrepo/cs410/share/README.md

 </pre>
 </block>

-**Finally**, To rate a book and give a good review, use the following command:
+**Fifth**, To rate a book and give a good review, use the following command:

 Here is a book that the user has already rated ...